Cross-tenant inbound and outbound restrictions

 Design time impact on apps and flows

-Users who create or edit a resource affected by the tenant isolation policy will see a related error message.
-For example, Power Apps makers will see the following error when they use cross-tenant connections in an app that is blocked by tenant isolation policies.
-The app won't add the connection.
+Users who create or edit a resource, affected by the tenant isolation policy, see a related error message.
+For example, Power Apps makers see the following error when they use cross-tenant connections in an app that's blocked by tenant isolation policies.
+The app doesn't add the connection.

-Similarly, Power Automate makers will see the following error when they try to save a flow that uses connections in a flow that is blocked by tenant isolation policies.
-The flow itself will be saved, but it will be marked as "Suspended" and won't be executed unless the maker resolves the data loss prevention policy (DLP) violation.
+Similarly, Power Automate makers see the following error when they try to save a flow that uses connections in a flow that's blocked by tenant isolation policies.
+The flow itself is saved, but it's marked as "Suspended" and isn't executed unless the maker resolves the data loss prevention policy (DLP) violation.

 Runtime impact on apps and flows